Submissions are due December 6th, 2019 at 9:00pm.

-The Five College program in Blended Learning and Digital Humanities is pleased to announce that our Undergraduate Fellowship in the Digital Humanities is accepting applications for the 2018-2019 academic year.
+The Five College program in Blended Learning and Digital Humanities is pleased to announce that our Undergraduate Fellowship in the Digital Humanities is accepting applications for the 2019-2020 academic year.
 Junior and senior undergraduate students (and exceptional sophomores) at any of the five colleges are invited to submit proposals for creative and/or scholarly projects that draw together the humanities and substantial work with digital resources and/or technologies.
 Up to five fellowships will be awarded.
-The Fellowship includes a $1000 educational stipend and support for research expenses (up to $500).
-Final projects will be presented at our spring symposium on April 25th, 2019 and all materials are due no later than June 30th, 2019.
+The Student Fellowship includes a $1000 educational stipend and support for research expenses (up to $500).
+Final projects will be presented at our spring symposium on April 23rd, 2020, and all materials are due no later than June 15th, 2020.

-What is the digital humanities?
-In the Five Colleges, digital humanities is less a specific field and more a collection of interests, practices, and questions about current and historical interactions between humanities research and digital resources and computing technologies.
-Because of this wide and interdisciplinary scope, the range of potentially successful Fellowship applications is also broad.
+What is (or are) the digital humanities?
+In the Five Colleges, digital humanities refers less to a specific field and more to a collection of interests, practices, and questions about current and historical interactions between humanities research and digital resources and computing technologies.
+Because of this wide and interdisciplinary scope, the range of potentially successful fellowship applications is also broad.
 For instance, projects might focus on digital mapping, computational arts in installation or performance, database or web resource design, or the interpretive study of the humanities’ relationship with digital technologies.
 In all cases, proposed projects should result in a piece of independent and original work that can be shared with the community, whether that be scholarly research, a curated exhibit, a multimedia performance, or a piece of software.

-All applications are due by Thursday, November 15th, 2018 at 9 PM (EST).
-The application page is here: https://5colldh.org/apply.
-A direct link to the application form is here: https://goo.gl/forms/3sT50uB4pvHZdEek1.
+All applications are due by Friday, December 6, 2019 at 9:00pm (EST).
+A direct link to the application form is here: https://forms.gle/EZBSNn1jiuJDevM56.
 Please note that late applications or applications sent any way other than the link above will not be accepted.

 The application form includes the following questions: